shresthkapoor7/FlashChat-App/README.md

 # FlashChat-App
-Login and chat using flutter and firebase
+Login and chat using Flutter and Firebase